Technical Style Lecture

-I created a lecture presentation targeted to adult learners in the Department of Technical Communication.
-My degree plan allowed me to enroll in graduate courses as replacements for certain required undergraduate courses.
+I created a lecture presentation targeted to adult learners in the Department of Technical Communication. undergraduate courses.

 Background

-One of my assignments was to select a topic from the TECM 2700 textbook, Strategies for Technical Communication in the Workplace, by Laura J. Gurak and John M. Lannon, and create a slide deck for a lecture on the topic.
-I chose to discuss technical style—specifically, editing for conciseness.
-Conciseness is one of my favorite communication topics to learn about and discuss.
-My goal was to create a presentation and accompanying activity that would span a 60-minute class period.
+Using the class textbook, Strategies for Technical Communication in the Workplace, by Laura J. Gurak and John M. Lannon, I discussed technical style—specifically, editing for conciseness.
+Conciseness is one of my favorite communication topics to both learn about and teach.

 Process